 for some $\alpha \in (0,1)$ independent of the iteration $k$. \end{definition}

 The notation of well-aligned iterations has been also used in \cite{CarRob:21} for derivative-free methods in nonlinear least-squares optimization.
-In our convergence analysis we will use the set of well-aligned iterations in $K$ iterations, with $K$ fixed, denoted $\mathbb{A}_{K}$, i.e.:
+In our convergence analysis we use the set of well-aligned updates in $K$ iterations, with $K$ fixed, denoted $\mathbb{A}_{K}$, i.e.:

 In the sequel we also consider the following assumption related to well-alignment (subspace quality): \begin{assumption} At each iteration $k$ our subspace selection $U_{k}$ is well-aligned for some fixed $\alpha \in (0,1)$ with probability at least $1-\delta$, with $\delta \in (0,1)$, independently of the filtration $\mathcal{F}_{k}:=\{U_{0},\cdots,U_{k-1}\}$. \end{assumption}